Problems

 Real-world examples

-$3,000 trip with a 3% FX-fee card
+$3,000 trip on a 3% FX-fee card

-The traveler never sees a single large charge โ€” just dozens of slightly inflated transactions that add up to $90 over two weeks.
+The traveler never sees a single large charge — just dozens of slightly inflated transactions that add up to roughly $90 over two weeks.
+That is one hotel night, quietly paid to no one in particular.

 Hidden FX fees are expensive precisely because they never look expensive transaction by transaction.